a workshop and two enclosed garages, nestled in Châtillon, bordering Clamart

 Location

 The Roissys-Béranger neighbourhood of Châtillon lies halfway between the centre of Châtillon and Clamart.
-This family-oriented area forms a calm backdrop near the French capital and is easily accessible via public transportation: just a few steps away, a 10-minute bus ride connects to metro line 13; a 10-15-minute walk takes you to the Clamart train station and the line N, which makes it possible to reach Montparnasse in 7 minutes and, soon, the future metro line 15; equidistant from the property is also the Centre de Châtillon tram stop on the T6 line, which connects Châtillon-Montrouge to Viroflay.
+This calm, green and residential area forms an ideal setting for families near the French capital and is easily accessible via public transport: just a few steps away, a bus line swiftly connects to metro line 13; Clamart train station and line N are in walking distance, making it possible to reach Montparnasse station in 7 minutes and, soon, via the future metro line 15; it is also possible to take tram line T6, which connects Châtillon-Montrouge metro station to Viroflay.

 As for academic establishments, there are many: in addition to local private school options, the Gay-Lussac nursery school and the George Sand lower secondary school are located nearby the property, while the Jacques Monod upper secondary school is also one of the schools in the area.